epnasis/mig-cpuload/README.md

 # cpuload-mig

 Tool for testing Google Cloud autoscaling that generates VM instance CPU load on demand.
-* Builds docker image and poshes it to you Container Registry
+* Builds docker image and pushes it to current project Container Registry
-* Creates Managed Instance Group (MIG) with autoscaling with instance template that launches docker container
+* Creates Managed Instance Group (MIG) with autoscaling and instance template
-* Listens on HTTP port for requests to generate/stop 100% CPU load on each instance
+* Docker app listens on HTTP port for requests to generate/stop 100% CPU load on each instance

-* Watch your MIG autoscale based on the load you generate.
+Follow instructions below and watch your MIG autoscale based on the load you generate.
 Change load and see how MIG autoscaler reacts.

 ## Getting started